 All entering students are required to take all three exams at the beginning of, or immediately prior to, their first semester.
-The results of the initial exams may be used by the Graduate Studies committee to recommend incoming students take upper-level undergraduate Physics courses.
+The primary purpose of having incoming students take the exams upon arriving at WVU is so that the Graduate Studies committee can determine if incoming students should take upper-level undergraduate Physics courses to fill in weaknesses in their undergraduate preparation.
+Passing any of the exams on the initial attempt counts, of course, as passing the exam.
 Following the initial exam, as needed, students can retake exams up to three times, but no later than the beginning of their fourth semester of graduate studies.
 For example: A student entering in Fall 2016 must take the exam in Fall 2016, and, if needed, he/she can retake some of the exams in Spring 2017, Fall 2017, and Spring 2018 which is the fourth semester of his/her graduate studies.
 To retake the exam, students are required to be in good standing.
 The Graduate Studies committee will be empowered to make all decisions regarding any exceptions to the above deadlines.